klen/pytest-aio/README.rst

-By default each test function will be run with asyncio, trio, curio backends consistently.
+By default each test function will be run with asyncio, trio, curio backends consistently (only if trio/curio are available).
 But you can customise the libraries for all your tests creating the global fixture:

 .. code-block:: python